 “Damn, this place looks like three to four times as big as I would have expected.
 How the hell can I afford it?
 Do I have a job that good?”

-Ainhoa looks impressed as well.
+Ainhoa seems impressed as well.
 I guess Asier bought this house in the last couple of years.

 “Well, you inherited a good chunk of your assets.
 I don’t want to get into that, but I think you can afford this place without much hassle.”

-Both of Asier’s parents might be dead, though, or if one of them still lives, he or she doesn’t have the kind of relationship that causes them to figure out I suffered a serious car accident, appear suddenly and force me to deal with another stranger’s close relationship.
-I have already gotten tangled emotionally in Ainhoa’s predicament, but I don’t want to take any more.
+Both of Asier’s parents may be dead, though, or if one of them still lives, he or she doesn’t have the kind of relationship that causes them to figure out I suffered a serious car accident, to appear suddenly and force me to deal with another stranger’s close relationship.
+I have already gotten tangled emotionally in Ainhoa’s predicament, but I have reached my limit.

-“This might take a while,” I say as I try one key after the other.
+“This may take a while,” I say as I try one key after the other.

 Once I finally find the correct key, I was about to open the door when I notice that Ainhoa is standing behind me with a guilty look on her face as she wrings her hands.